snghojeong/envvim/README.markdown

 envvim
 ============

-This is a simple vim environment to develop C/C++ software.
+This is a vim environment for C/C++ programmers.

 Plugin list
 ------------